BatmanLin/OBD-ii-Demo/README.md

 ```
 Out put as readeroutput1.png & readeroutput2.png

-**TODO//
+**TODO**
-Troubleshoting AT Commands Sending in Raspberry Pi
+* Troubleshoting AT Commands Sending in Raspberry Pi
-Based on OBD python to make a program with UI and keep asking OBD data and log **
+* Based on OBD python to make a program with UI and keep asking OBD data and log